McWilliamsCenter/slurm_jupyter/README.md

 ### Setup
 1. Follow __Setup__ steps from __Jupyter on a login node__
 2. Copy [jupyter.job](jupyter.job) into your veera home directory `~`.
 This contains all the information necessary for the SLURM scheduler to run your jupyter instance.
 3. Change the output-error directory to a desired (junk) folder (lines 6 and 7 in [jupyter.job](jupyter.job)).
-Here, Jupyter will dump text files containing all the typical stuff that would be printed to terminal.
+Here, Jupyter will dump text files containing all the typical stuff that would otherwise be printed to terminal.
 4. Change the desired `<port>` to the one chosen in the setup (line 11 in [jupyter.job](jupyter.job)).

 ### Running